 As a reminder University Campus Program funding sources are considered State funding sources and as such are subject to the prohibition.
 Travel that is funded from an auxiliary funding source is not subject to this prohibition.

 Visit the Travel FAQ page for more information.

-Effective January 1, 2017, the California State University Standard Mileage Rate for business travel occurring on or after January 1, 2017 will decrease from 54 cents per mile to 53.5 cents per mile.
-Miles driven for moving purposes will be reimbursed at 17 cents per mile, decreased from 19 cents per mile.
+Effective January 1, 2018, the California State University Standard Mileage Rate for business travel occurring on or after January 1, 2018 will increase from 53.5 cents per mile to 54.5 cents per mile.
+Miles driven for moving purposes will be reimbursed at 18 cents per mile, increased from 17 cents per mile.